 The cheapest and quickest way to get around Ethiopia’s historic sites in the north is by air.
 Most of Ethiopia’s major towns and sites of tourist interest are accessible by air, and fares are still cheap by international standards.

-Other airlines serving Ethiopia include: Kenyan Airways, Air Djibouti, Egyptian, Alitalia, KLM, Air Turkish, Sudanese Airways, Lufthansa, Saudi, Aeroflot, Yemeni Airways, British Airways, Emirates and Djibouti Airways.
+Other airlines serving Ethiopia include: Kenyan Airways, Air Djibouti, Egyptian, Alitalia, KLM, Air Turkish, Sudanese Airways, Lufthansa, Saudi, Aeroflot, Yemeni Airways, British Airways, Emirate and Djibouti Airways.

 All international services arrive at Bole International Airport, Addis Ababa.